-Step 2: Open Settings app by either clicking its icon in the Start menu or simultaneously pressing Windows logo and R keys.
+Step 2: Open the Settings app by either clicking its icon in the Start menu or simultaneously pressing the Windows logo and R keys.

 Step 3: Click Update & security icon.
 Click Recovery.

-Step 4: Under Advanced startup section, click Restart now to restart your PC.
+Step 4: Under the Advanced startup section, click the Restart now button to restart your PC.

 Step 5: When you see Choose an option screen, click Troubleshoot to visit the Troubleshoot screen.